 Better yet, if you’re feeling adventurous, go for a taster and find out which you like best.
 Whatever ales you choose, you’ll enjoy them.
-As far as food goes, they have a big bin of peanuts for snacking and usually have food trucks outside in the evenings.
+As far as food goes, they have a big bin of peanuts for snacking and often have a food truck outside.

 OK, so you’ve played outside and had a couple beers (and maybe a quick bite), but you need a full meal.
-Here are some options:
+Here are some options.

 Alternatively, if you’re an early riser and looking for breakfast in this part of town, head to Beeps, a Van Nuys institution.
 The ‘50s diner is great for breakfast, burgers, and fountain treats.

 Adjacent to the airport is the Airtel Plaza Hotel; grab a drink at their Clipper Club and Lounge and enjoy the hotel’s retro aviation decor.
 On the northern side of the airport is the 94th Aero Squadron Restaurant, another fun option for an aviation-themed locale.

-So, whether you’re looking for outdoor activities, craft beer, or simply a place to grab a bite, make sure to spend some time exploring Van Nuys & Lake Balboa on your adventure through Los Angeles.
+So, whether you’re looking for outdoor activities, craft beer, or simply a place to grab a bite, make sure to spend some time exploring Van Nuys and Lake Balboa on your adventure through Los Angeles.
+Cheers!